jacksonjgee/SVM-Titanic/README.md

-## Titanic - SVM Machine Learning Project
+# Titanic - SVM Machine Learning Project

 This project aims to build a Support Vector Machine (SVM) classifier to predict passenger survival on the Titanic dataset.

 This is a project for my university's (UWA) AI club where the task is that each member creates a model using different ML/DL model tpyes.
 In this case I was given the support vector machine.
 In this way we can combine different techniques that we used to optimized our own model in a final combined model that will submitted on a Kaggle.com competition https://www.kaggle.com/competitions/titanic.

 I will be mainly using jupyter for my coding but I will pair this with kaggle notebooks as it has the feature of using a cloud accelerator which will drastically improve training time.
-I will do this by simply copy-pasting the code from jupyter to kaggle notebooks:
+I will do this by simply copy-pasting the code from jupyter to kaggle notebooks, however the code is written by me (no vide coding).

-## Project Goals
+## Project Timeline

 - Load and explore Titanic dataset
 - Preprocess data (handle missing values, encode categories)